aarushsheth/autodiff/README.md

 # autodiff
-a manual automatic differentiation engine, using Andrej Karpathy's autograd
+a manual automatic differentiation engine and tiny neural network for binary classification, using  Karpathy's autograd